About Me

 Projects

-LLHD separates input languages from EDA tools such as simulators, synthesizers, and placers/routers.
-This makes writing such tools easier, allows for more rich and complex HDLs, and does not require vendors to agree upon the implementation of a language.
+The CIRCT project is developing a collection of MLIR-based intermediate representation dialects for hardware design tools.
+These dialects separate input languages such as Chisel, SystemVerilog, and VHDL, from EDA tools such as simulators, synthesizers, and placers/routers.
+Separating concerns makes writing such tools easier, allows for more rich and complex HDLs, and does not require vendors to agree upon the implementation of a language.

 See the LLHD talk and the PLDI paper.